dcjohnson24/bates_numbering/README.md

   pdf.save()
 ```

-Then stamp the documents using `python bates.py mydocs --prefix Important_`
+Then stamp the documents using `python run_bates.py mydocs --prefix Important_`

 ## GUI
-Run the GUI with `cd gui && python gui.py`.
-Note that the GUI must be run from the `gui` directory.
+Run the GUI with `python run_gui.py`.

 ## Platform Installer

 ### Windows
 Install [NSIS](https://nsis.sourceforge.io/Download).
+Install the latest version from the link because `apt-get install` only installs version 3.0.5.
+If this doesn't work on Windows 10, try installing version 3.0.1.
+See this [GitHub Issue](https://github.com/electron-userland/electron-builder/issues/2134) for details.
 Run `pynsist installer.cfg` to create your own `.exe` from `gui.py`.
 You can then distribute the resulting `Bates_Numbering_1.0.exe` file in the `build` directory.

 # MacOS
 TBD